“You see things. You keep quiet about them, and you understand”. Does this quote remind you of anything?

 6. Freelancing

-What skills do you have that other people will pay money for?
+What skills do you have that other person will pay money for?
 Can you use them on a freelance basis?
 Accountancy, software development, voiceover actors, ghostwriting, and more are all potential earners through freelancing sites like Fiverr and Upwork.

-Skills: Depending on role, time management, dedication
+Skills: Depending on the role, time management, dedication

-Best Jobs for Introverts With No Experience
+7 Best Work-From-Home Jobs for Introverts With No Experience

 Right now you may be wondering, how can I get all these jobs with no experience?
 You’ve seen the requirements; most vacancies demand experienced or qualified people.
 Getting a job with no previous experience can be complicated and even frustrating sometimes.
 But don’t panic, it’s not impossible!